tudorpintea999/0g-docs/docs/developer-hub/building-on-0g/inft/inft-overview.md

 ### Additional Capabilities

 **🧬 Clone Function**
-- Creates new token with same AI metadata
+- Creates new token with the same AI metadata
-- Preserves original while enabling distribution
+- Preserves the original while enabling distribution
 - Useful for AI agent templates

 **🔐 Authorized Usage**